UbiquityRobotics/learn/support/updating.md

 We have new software being qualified and then placed into our github repositories.
 Often we must tell people to clone and make a particular repository so that they can get the very latest code.

+Some changes in order to use latest software may require 1 or more other repositories to also be used.
+Contact us on our forum at https://forum.ubiquityrobotics.com/ if you are unsure.

 Direct use of our repositories is a sort of Beta usage of the software and as such you may hit issues we have not found yet.
-In that case we encourage you to post an entry on our forum located at https://forum.ubiquityrobotics.com/
+In that case we encourage you to post an entry on our forum which was just listed in prior paragraph.

 Consider direct use of our repositories as Beta software which has shown promise.
 All of the Ubiquity Robotics repositories will show up in your folder of  ```/home/ubuntu/catkin_ws/src``` folder where this assumes you are using the image as the default user of  ubuntu.